NehaS101/NehaS101/README.md

    ## 🙋‍♂️ About Me

-   - 🔭 I’m currently pursuing Full Stack Web Development
+   - 🔭 I’m Full Stack Web Developer

-   - 🌱 I’m currently learning at Masai

       - 💻 Know more about me <a href="https://nehas101.github.io/" target="_blank"  >Portfolio</a>